All Episodes

 Well, I agree.

-In fact, you have a number of Democrats now running uh for Congress who have signed pledges that if they get elected, they will uh automatically vote for impeachment no matter what, whether there's any reason to or not.
+In fact, you have a number of Democrats now running for Congress who have signed pledges that if they get elected, they will automatically vote for impeachment no matter what, whether there's any reason to or not.

-When you look at the people who are running in these primaries, you look at the attitude of a large number of Democrats from people like Sarah Khan, who's clearly an overt anti-Semitic person.
+I mean, you look at the people who are running in these primaries, you look at the attitude of a large number of Democrats towards people like Farrakhan, who's clearly an overt, anti-Semitic person, and you realize that this is a party which is going to a radical view in a way which would be pretty scary.

-If they were to get power in the House as radical as they're becoming, I think it would really be scary for the country.
+If they were to get power in the House, as radical as they're becoming, I think it would really be scary for the country.

 Yeah, I think you're right.

-And um very different parties.
+And very different parties.

-Remember, I was ultimately endorsed George W. Bush, spoke at the Republican National Convention in 2004.
+If you remember, Zell ultimately endorsed George W. Bush, spoke at the Republican National Convention in 2004.

-Uh, I knew Zell 1963 on.
+I knew Zell 1963 on.

 I dropped out of college and ran a congressional campaign.